educoreai-lotus/ContentStudio/backend/src/registration/README.md

 - `COORDINATOR_URL environment variable is required` → Set the variable in Railway
 - `SERVICE_ENDPOINT environment variable is required` → Set the variable in Railway
+- `COORDINATOR_PUBLIC_KEY environment variable is required` → Set the variable in Railway (from GitHub Actions secrets)
 - `Connection refused` → Coordinator service may be down or URL is incorrect
 - `Request timeout` → Coordinator service is not responding
+- `401 Unauthorized` → Registration token may be invalid - verify `COORDINATOR_PUBLIC_KEY` is correct

 ## Manual Registration